 So you’ve decided that you are ready to install a new heating appliance in your home.
-Installing a new fireplace, stove, insert, or furnace is exciting, but which one is best for you.
+Installing a new fireplace, stove, insert is exciting, but which one is best for you.
 With so many design, fuel, and appliance options available, it may be a little overwhelming.
 At Northeastern Fireplace & Design, we have a wide selection of hearth appliances.
 We know how intimidating it can be.
 However, we would like to help you narrow down your choices by comparing gas and wood-burning appliances.
 Both of these choices are great, but depending on the person, there are pros and cons to each type of fuel.

 Gas appliances run on natural gas or propane that is piped into your home.
 Because gas lines are relatively easy to tap into in your home, this gives you a lot of options in regards to placement.
 One of the main reasons people like gas fireplaces is because they are easy to use and maintain.
 Gas appliances is turned on with a flip of a switch.
 Since natural gas is clean burning, there is generally less clean up compared to other fuel sources.
 This also means that there is less chance that your chimney need to be swept during your annual chimney inspection.
 One of the main drawbacks of gas fireplaces is that it can’t replicate the look and feel of a wood fire.
 Although you can use special burners and ceramic logs to imitate a wood fire, the ambiance of a wood-burning fireplace creates is not the same